Our curriculum is based on the National Curriculum for Years 1 – 6 and the Early Years Foundation Stage Framework in Reception.

 Years 1 to 6

 The National Curriculum is the basis for our school curriculum and we have introduced knowledge organisers to ensure all children are engaged in learning.
 They also include information about the relevant topic that you can help your child to learn.
-Please see below for our knowledge organisers for each year group:
+Please see below for our knowledge organisers and curriculum maps for each year group:

-Autumn term 2 – Year 2
+Knowledge organiser Spring term 2 – Year 4,

 Maths and English are mostly taught as discrete lessons.
 Please see below for our years overview of these subjects: